By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 29.0 x 43.4 cm ⏐ 11.4 x 17.1 in (300dpi)

 LEWIS HOUGHTON / SCIENCE PHOTO LIBRARY LEWIS HOUGHTON / SCIENCE PHOTO LIBRARY

 Boy with cerebral palsy.
+10-year-old boy with cerebral palsy kneeling on an adjustable stool while playing table football with a friend.
 Cerebral palsy is a developmental abnormality of the brain that results in weakness and lack of coordination of the limbs.
 The brain damage occurs before, during, or shortly after birth and may be caused by injury, haemorrhage, lack of oxygen, meningitis, viral infection or faulty development.
 The most common disability is a spastic paralysis which may cause fixed deformities of the limbs.
 Defective sight and hearing, lack of balance, involuntary writhing movements and epilepsy are common, and intelligence is often impaired.

 Model release available.
 Property release not required.